-Unsplash has high-quality royalty free images, and they add ten new ones every ten days.
-You can subscribe to the email list to get notification of when the new ones are posted up.
+Unsplash has high-quality royalty-free images, and they add ten new ones every ten days.
+You can subscribe to the email list to get notification of when the new ones are posted.

 Stockvault has a massive library of free stock images, and it's searchable too.
 Many of the smaller image libraries offer great photography, but sometimes it can take a while to find what you want without a search function.
 Images are also sorted into categories to make them easier to find.

 Picjumbo has a catalogue of very high-resolution images (4000 px) all searchable by category or image type.
-There is an email subscription list so you can be notified when they add new photos.
+There is an email subscription list and you will get notified when they add new photos.

 Over 640,000 high-quality photos, illustrations, and vector graphics.
 Free for commercial use.
 No attribution required.